 Era: 1930s and 40s

 This compact rivals any luxury brand's packaging.
 The painfully pretty silver and enamel case contains a powder puff so much fancier than the no-frills sponges we see today.

 These intricate brass bottles, called surmadani, have been used in the Middle East for centuries.
 They are meant to hold black kohl eye makeup, which some cultures believe protects children from the evil eye.

 Era: 1960s and 70s

 Pond's has been a tried-and-true skincare brand for decades.
-Its packaging, however, has undergone a major evolution since this delicate pink powder compact from the 1960s.
+Its packaging, however, has undergone a major evolution since this delicate pink powder compact was unveiled in the 1960s.
 (Look at how they package their powder now.)

 If you're old enough, these geometric blue Dior lipsticks will remind you of your childhood (or teen years, or adulthood).
 You might even remember that distinctive, powdery scent that came along with them.